 How does the weather affect land surveying and construction timelines?

 There are a lot of factors that play key roles in bringing construction projects from the development phase to a ribbon-cutting ceremony.
-Survey completion, site design, and plan preparation, local and state permitting, and of course, construction season all present various challenges.

 Weather is one variable that not only affects land surveying, but also construction schedules.